fabfog/dxbox-docs/blog/2025-10-28-Architectural-Guardrails-How-Clean-Separation-Of-Concers-Dramatically-Simplifies-PR-Reviews/index.md

 });
 ```

 **Cost of Testing:** High.
 The test code is polluted by React lifecycle utilities (`renderHook`, `act`, `waitForNextUpdate`), obscuring the business logic being tested.
-You end up testing the test because you're not sure you had to call for `waitForNextUpdate` *like this* or *like that*.
+You end up testing the test because you're not sure whether you had to call for `waitForNextUpdate` *like this* or *like that*.
 The test needs to mock a global API (`fetch`) which is a brittle form of dependency mocking.
 And personally speaking, if I spend two weeks without writing tests, I'll have troubles remembering the syntax of all those testing utilities.
-Which makes me think "I *have to* write tests, but how will it take?"
+Which makes me think "I *have to* write tests, but how long will it take?"

 ### Testing the Decoupled Domain (Pure Unit Tests via Dependency Injection)